8 Tips for Optimizing Your eCommerce Homepage for Success

 As you may have gathered, testing parts of your website can be cumbersome.
 Performing tests should be a regular part of your marketing strategy because eCommerce is continuously changing.
 Customer expectations and shopping habits evolve, as do search engine algorithms.
 Using a tool to manage your testing and experimentation can be helpful.
 Here are some trusted tools to consider:

-- VWO: An all-in-one, cloud-based A/B testing and conversion rate optimization platform that enables you to run multiple tests on campaigns, products, features, apps, and websites.
+- VWO: An all-in-one, cloud-based A/B testing and experimentation platform that enables you to run multiple tests on campaigns, products, features, apps, and websites.

 - Adobe Target: An enterprise-level tool that integrates with Google Analytics for A/B testing, UX testing, and marketing campaign comparison.